 Since 2015 the UK has had a statutory duty of candour which imposes an obligation on Health and Social Care organisations registered with the Care and Quality Commission (“CQC”) to act in an open and transparent way and to report a notifiable safety incident.
 Failure to comply is a criminal offence and sanctions include a fine up to £2,500 and the possible revocation of the provider’s registration by the CQC.

 In Ireland, open disclosure was not addressed in legislation until the enactment of the Civil Liability (Amendment) Act 2017 (the “Act”) late last year.
-Part 4 of the Act which deals with open disclosure will only come into operation by Order of the Minister for Health.
-It places open disclosure of a patient safety incident on a statutory footing and contains protective provisions in relation to the use of information relating to the open disclosure and the apology made, after the open disclosure meeting.
+It is intended that Part 4 of the Act which deals with open disclosure will come into effect on 23 September 2018.
+Part 4, places open disclosure of a patient safety incident on a statutory footing and contains protective provisions in relation to the use of information relating to the open disclosure and the apology made, after the open disclosure meeting.
 Crucially the Act provides for voluntary open disclosure and does not impose a mandatory obligation to disclose on health service providers.

 The Act describes a patient safety incident as an incident which occurred in the course of the provision of health service to a patient: